-To assist the progress of sale, all prospective buyers must register their name and address at reception and collect a bidding number before the sale commences.
+To assist the progress of sale, all prospective buyers must register their name and address and provide proof of identity at reception and collect a bidding number before the sale commences.
 Should there be any doubts as to price or buyer, please draw the auctioneer’s attention to it immediately.

-Our standard Vendor’s commission of 14% plus VAT will be charged up to £1000- rate negotiable prior to sale.
+Our standard Vendor’s commission of 15% plus VAT will be charged.
+Under certain conditions, our commission rate can be negotiated prior to the sale only.
 In addition, each lot will be subject to a lotting fee of £3 plus VAT.

-Any lots purchased via the-saleroom.com live auction service will be subject to an additional 3% commission charge plus VAT at the current rate imposed on the hammer price.
-In completing the bidder registration on www.the-saleroom.com and providing your credit card details and unless alternative arrangements are made with Durrants you hereby agree to the following terms:
+Any lots purchased via the-saleroom.com live auction service will be subject to an additional 4.95% commission charge plus VAT at the current rate imposed on the hammer price.
+In completing the bidder registration on the-saleroom.com and providing your card details and unless alternative arrangements are made with Durrants you hereby agree to the following terms:

 Lots on which Value Added Tax may be payable by the buyer on the “hammer price” are indicated in the catalogue by a symbol beside the lot number.
 The buyer shall pay any VAT which may be due on any amounts owed by the buyer under these conditions of sale at the rates prevailing on the day of the auction.